Are you constantly trying to make everyone around you happy? (Except yourself.)

-It turns out, there is one person who’s approval you should care about after all.
+It turns out, there is one person whose approval you should care about after all.
 That person is you.
-The judgements that other people pass on you are not important but the judgement you pass on yourself is.
+The judgements that other people pass on you are not important, but the judgement you pass on yourself is.

 Your individuality is to be actualized and celebrated—not aborted and disowned.
 Unsurprisingly, integrity is one of the first victims of a people-pleasing habit.

 Most of our conflicts with integrity are not about big issues but are mundane everyday decisions.
 The Six Pillars of Self-Esteem gives us some examples to bring integrity to our lives: